 If mobile print is enabled, and is to be used with iOS/iPadOS phones and tablets, then Printix Client will broadcast AirPrint printers via the Bonjour networking protocol (Multicast DNS).

-Printix Client requires two ports to be open on the local computer:
+Printix Client requires these ports to be open on the local computer:

 If Printix Go is in use these ports must also be open within the network: